vtexdocs/dev-portal-content/docs/release-notes/2024-06-05-vtex-platform-overview.md

 | [**Composability**](https://developers.vtex.com/docs/guides/composability) | Presents how our platform enables the creation of customized solutions tailored to specific business needs. |
 | [**Store Architecture**](https://developers.vtex.com/docs/guides/store-architecture) | Introduces VTEX reference architectures designed to fit different business models. |
 | [**Developer experience**](https://developers.vtex.com/docs/guides/developer-experience) | Explores the key tools we offer to enhance the developer experience. |

-For more details about each guide and the reason behind creating this collection, see the [announcement in the Help Center](LINK).